 JBL LSR308 Review

-The balanced inputs on the JBL LSR308 also contributes to higher quality sound.
+The balanced inputs on the JBL LSR308 also contribute to higher quality sound.
 This ensures you can hear all tones, including highs and lows, in the audio files.
-The use of two different driver technologies in one device contributes to elevated sound.
+The use of two different driver technologies in one device contributes to the elevated sound.

 Another important built-in function of the JBL LSR308 is the use of an internal amplifier.
 An amplifier helps you get better quality sound while providing a range of filters.

 The JBL LSR308 comes with a built-in amp.
 This means there is no need to buy one when connecting your speakers to your audio interface.